mildred/t3d2map/README.md

    - in the output mesh, for each triangular face
        - get all the face properties for all their 3 vertices.
 Do not keep duplicate face properties
        - for each face property, check if the current face is a subset of the original face
+           - apply rotation and translation to both to eliminate z coordinate and work in 2D
+           - use 2D boolean algorithm to check inclusion / intersection.
+Possibly full inclusion might not be met because of floating point errors.
        - assign the face property to the face
        - assign the face properties to the face vertices that did not reference it
    - keep doing the previous iteration step until no more faces are being assigned